Manage to work this rare dx on 20m SSB/CW/Digital. Conds not so good but it went ok.

 Baud Rate 115200

-For this setup I use com0com to share CI-V comport via Win4icomsuite to Omni-Rig, The CIV-Comport in Rigexpert navigator is disabled, Only PTT and FSK is enabled.
+For this setup I use com0com to share CI-V comport via Win4icomsuite to Omni-Rig, The CIV-Comport in Rigexpert navigator is disabled, Only PTT and FSK is enabled, But I`m shure you can use a 3.5 mm splitter for the CI-V to work but I have not tested that.
 My homemade CI-V cable goes direct from my Acom 600S to 3.5 mm CI-V input on my Icom 7610.
 If you use Omni-Rig you have to edit the the 7610.ini file.
 This file turns the parameter CI-V transceive OFF.
 This parameter must be ON.
 After editing all works just great.

 I`m using homemade CI-V cable to a that goes from my Acom 600S to CI-V REMOTE CONTROL JACK [REMOTE] on my 7610,With this setup you can click on spots in Log4OM and in Win4Icom suite, And Icom 7610 and Acom 600S will change band/modes just fine.
 Also remember to use the correct comports and baud rate in your setup.
 I`m sure its room for improvements, But this setup works for me.